BensonZhou1991/Circuit-Transformation-via-Monte-Carlo-Tree-Search/README.md

 This repository is a Python implementation for paper 'A Monte Carlo Tree Search Framework for Quantum Circuit Transformation'.

 Readers can run 'Main_MCtree_search.py' to test the relevant algorithms in IBM Q20 architecture.

+The necessary packages, 'networkx', 'qiskit', 'matplotlib' and 'numpy', should be installed before running.